dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 # Show order status

 Your customers can order pizzas, but so far have no way to see the status of their orders.
-In this session you'll implement a "My orders" screen that lists multiple orders, plus an "Order details" view showing the contents and status of an individual order.
+In this session you'll implement a "My orders" page that lists multiple orders, plus an "Order details" view showing the contents and status of an individual order.

 ## Adding a navigation link